ikuhamada/state-doc/manual.rst

 	K-point mesh along the first, second, and third reciprocal lattice vectors.

 KPOINT_SHIFT
+	Type: character array

+	Default: F F F

+	Description:

+	Shift for the k-points in the direction of the first, second, and third reciprocal lattice vectors.

+	* F/OFF: non-shifted

+	* T/ON: shifted

+KPOINT_SHIFT_OLD
 	Type: integer array

 	Default: 1 1 1

 	Description:

 	Shift for the k-points in the direction of the first, second, and third reciprocal lattice vectors.
+K-point shifts according to the legacy input (M1, M2, and M3).

 	* 1: non-shifted

 	* 2: shifted

 KPOINTS
 	Type: integer array